MAPF-Competition/web_resource/landing_page.md

 </div>

 > The 2024 competition recognises distinguished performance in three categories:
-> - **🏇🏼 Path Planning Track**: A default task scheduler assigns tasks to robots.
-Your job is to coordinate the robots.
-Plan paths and complete these tasks as quickly as possible!
+> - **🏇🏼 Path Planning Track**: We provide a scheduler assigning tasks to robots.
+You plan paths for the robots to complete the assigned tasks as quickly as possible.
 >
-> - **📋 Task Scheduling Track**: A default path planner coordinates the robots.
-Your job is to decide which robot completes which task and in what order!
+> - **📋 Task Scheduling Track**: You assign tasks to robots; we provide a path planner to route the robots.
 >
-> - **🏁 Combined Track**: You schedule the tasks **and** plan the robots.
+> - **🏁 Combined Track**: You schedule the tasks **and** plan paths for the robots.
 Complete control for maximal efficiency!

 🛠️ The competition provides a standardised system to develop, evaluate, and compare algorithmic techniques.